andres-erbsen/dename-writeup/dename.md

 to be resilient to server failures.
-We choose to postpone assigning names until all the servers are functional and allow clients to resolve names to identities when $f$ servers are down under the assumption that that at least $f+1$ servers are honest for any $f>0$ of their choice.
+We choose to postpone assigning names until all the servers are functional and allow clients to resolve names to identities when $f$ servers are down under the assumption that that at least $f+1$ servers are honest for any $f \geq 0$ of their choice.

-As being able to transfer names to other keys and to have unused names expire is in our opinion crucial for adoption of a system like ours, we also need to ensure that when a client looks up what a name has been approved to point to, it does not get just any result but the most recent one.
+As being able to transfer names to new identities and to have unused names expire is in our opinion crucial for adoption of a system like ours, we also need to ensure that when a client looks up what a name has been approved to point to, it does not get just any result but the most recent one.
 These three issues are the crux of this paper.

 # General Assumptions